by Texas Homesteader ~

 I will say that I love this bad boy!
 My chopping of these carrots is about to be sped up big time!
 I take those pieces and place them 1 – 2 at a time onto the cutting grid and press the lid down.
 BOOM!
-Oh, this is gonna be great. (check water on stove, STILL waiting to boil!)

 So I take about 20 carrots and dice them using this procedure and I’ve got quite the strainer full now.
 Surely NOW the water’s boiling?

 Nope.
-Dang it takes a long time to bring this much water up to a boil.
+Dang it takes a long time to bring this much water up to a boil!

 Well, maybe I’ll go ahead & process another full colander full and make good use of that boiling water… IF it ever boils!
 You know what they say about a watched pot.
 I’ll get busy on the second batch.